Double-functorial representation of regular hyperdoctrines: Abstract

 \section{Abstract}

-It is well-known that bicategories of spans capture the Beck-Chevalley relationship underlying the adjunctions suitable for the semantics of existential quantification.
-By viewing hyperdoctrines from a double-categorical lens, this paper shows that we can also characterise the Frobenius property: (generalised) regular hyperdoctrines correspond to those lax symmetric monoidal double pseudofunctors from spans to quintets whose monoidal laxators provide companion commuter cells (in the sense of Paré).
-This suggests a new notion of \emph{regular double hyperdoctrine}.
+It is well-known that pseudofunctors from bicategories of spans are equivalent to Beck-Chevalley bifibrations, and therefore capture the relationships underlying the adjunctions suitable as semantics for existential quantification.
+This was further expanded upon by Dawson, Par\'e and Pronk in the context of double categories.
+By viewing hyperdoctrines from a double-categorical lens, this paper shows that we can also characterise the Frob\"enius property: (generalised) regular hyperdoctrines correspond to certain lax symmetric monoidal pseudo double functors from spans to quintets whose monoidal laxators provide companion commuter cells (in the sense of Paré).
+This facilitates the study of the compositionality of regular hyperdoctrines and hints at a new notion of \emph{regular double hyperdoctrine}.
 As an application, we discuss how we can recover a form of graphical regular logic suitable for modelling specifications of systems (e.g., port-plugging systems) that compose operadically.